infamousjoeg/conceal/README.md

 ### Add a secret

 `$ conceal set dockerhub/token`
+`$ echo "my-secret-value" | conceal set dockerhub/token`

 To add a secret to Keychain, call `conceal` and use the `set` command to pass the account name to add.
+You will be immediately prompted to provide a secret value in a secure manner or you can provide it via STDIN.

+### Update a secret

+`$ conceal update dockerhub/token`
+`$ echo "my-new-secret-value" | conceal update dockerhub/token`

-You will be immediately prompted to provide a secret value in a secure manner.
+To update a secret in Keychain, call `conceal` and use the `update` command to pass the account name to update.
+You will be immediately prompted to provide a secret value in a secure manner or you can provide it via STDIN.

 ### Get a secret value